kuaizi007/computationalphysics_N2013301020025/README.md

 ##Other

-  It's noteworthy that acknowledgement of my codes is indispensable when you use it for reference.
+  It's noteworthy that acknowledgement of my code is indispensable when you use it for reference.
 Meanwhile, your advice or suggestions are highly appreciated.